A. Features of the Old Covenant described.

 2. (6-7) Priestly service in the tabernacle under the Old Covenant.

 Now when these things had been thus prepared, the priests always went into the first part of the tabernacle, performing the services.
 But into the second part the high priest went alone once a year, not without blood, which he offered for himself and for the people’s sins committed in ignorance;

 a.
 The priests always went into the first part of the tabernacle, performing the services: The priests, as appointed, went daily into the holy place to perform priestly functions such as tending the lampstand and replacing the showbread.

 b.
-But into the second part the high priest went alone once a year: The “holy of holies” was entered only once a year by the high priest alone, on the Day of Atonement.
+But into the second part the high priest went alone once a year: The second part – sometimes known as the “holy of holies” – was entered only once a year by the high priest alone, on the Day of Atonement.

 c.
 The high priest went alone once a year, not without blood: His entrance into the second part was not for fellowship, but only for atonement.
 The atoning blood was first for his own sins and then for the sins of his people.

 i.
 Access into the Holiest of All was thus severely restricted.
 Even when someone could enter, it wasn’t for real fellowship with God.